 How to plate your hummus

 Some would say the presentation is as important as the taste of your dish, especially if you have guests or you want to bring your dish to a party or family dinner.
 Pour the hummus into a nice bowl, use the back of a spoon and move in a circular motion from the centre of the bowl to the edge.
-Add fresh mint, sesame seeds and some extra olive oil on the top.
+Add fresh herbs such as mint, parsley, basil or oregano, sesame seeds and some extra olive oil on the top.
 Your lovely pink hummus will be easier to shape when chilled.

 FAQ and Tips

-- Can I use other legumes to make Beetroot dip?
 Sure, if you don't have garbanzo beans or you prefer to use something else, you could try using kidney beans.
-They are lovely in taste and colour.
+They are lovely in taste and color.

 Beetroot Hummus